Sailboats in Barcelona's Port Vell harbour, with palms and the waterfront beyond

 Browse the map

 1km approximate location circles for privacy.
-Filter by region, pet types, dates, language, and transport requirements.
+Filter by country, dates, and pet types.

 Apply and chat

-Owner-initiated messaging means no inbox spam.
-Once accepted, the address reveals and you can plan logistics.
+Apply with a short intro and message in-app.
+Once accepted, the address is revealed and you can plan logistics.

 Common questions